filecoin-project/filecoin-docs/docs/mine/spacerace.md

 ---
-title: Space Race
+title: 'The Filecoin Space Race'
-description: An overview of the 'Space Race', the Filecoin testnet incentive program.
+description: "The testnet incentives program (also known as the 'Space Race') is a collaborative competition intended to stress-test the network, encourage participation all over the world, and help miners get ready to run the world's biggest decentralized storage network."
+breadcrumb: 'Space Race'
 ---

-# The Filecoin Space Race

-The testnet incentives program (also known as the 'Space Race') is a collaborative competition intended to stress-test the network, encourage participation all over the world, and help miners get ready to run the world’s biggest decentralized storage network.

-## Structure and rules
+# {{ $frontmatter.title }}

+{{ $frontmatter.description }}

 The competition’s basic structure is simple: for three weeks, miners will compete to onboard as much storage capacity as possible to the network.
 The top 100 miners globally, as well as the top 50 miners from each continent, will earn Filecoin rewards based on how much storage they and the network achieve during the test period.